ctools/ctools/doc/source/users/reference_manual/csphagen.rst

     Method for background estimation.
     ``REFLECTED:`` background evaluated in regions with the same shape as source region reflected w.r.t. pointing direction for each observation.
+    ``CUSTOM:`` background evaluated in regions specified by user.
+    For event list or single obs in an obs definition XML: region files can be queried.
+    For multiple observations: those have to be specified in the obs def XML.
+    Here use parameters name="OnRegion" and name="OffRegions" (per observation) with appropriate <file> entry.
+Files can be ds9 regions or FITS WCS maps.

 ``(bkgregmin = 2) [integer]``
     Minimum number of background regions that are required for an observation.